networkservicemesh/site/content/docs/concepts/architecture.md

   payload: IP
 ```

-by default if not specified, the payload is presumed to be IP.
+by default, if not specified, the payload is presumed to be IP.
 Network Services are registered with the Network Service Registry.

 Optionally, a Network Service may specify a list of 'matches'.
 These matches allow matching the 'source labels' a {{<color "#0050EF" >}}Client{{< /color >}} sends
 with its Request to 'destination labels' advertised by the {{<color "#008A00" >}}Endpoint{{< /color >}} when it registers as providing the Network Service.